tshakah/platformio/docs/quickstart.rst

 Setting Up the Project
 ----------------------

-PlatformIO CLI provides special :ref:`cmd_init` command for configuring your projects.
+PlatformIO CLI provides the special :ref:`cmd_init` command for configuring your projects.
-It allows to initialize new empty project or update existing with the new data.
+It can be used to initialize a new empty project or update existing projects with new data.

 What is more, :ref:`cmd_init` can be used for :ref:`ide`.
 It means that you will be able to import pre-generated PlatformIO project using favourite IDE and